 If you would like to support WhiskyReviews.net, you can make a small donation via Paypal using the button below.
 Any donations are greatly received and help to keep the website going…

-But first, a little background information… The Spirit of Speyside festival takes place between the 3rd and 7th of May and will see fans from all over the world descend upon the northeast of Scotland in a celebration of the region and it’s spirit.
+But first, a little background information… The Spirit of Speyside festival takes place between the 3rd and 7th of May and sees fans from all over the world descend upon the northeast of Scotland in a celebration of the region and its spirit.